salve-org/albero/README.md

 # Installation

-In the Command Line, paste the following: `pip install albero` (not yet uploaded to pypi)
+In the Command Line, paste the following: `pip install albero`

 ## Description